justinabrahms/dictshield-views/README.md

   and javascript for rich client apps. http://code.google.com/webtoolkit/

 ## Background
-The idea for dictshield-views came from a discussion on brubeck-dev. [[https://github.com/j2labs/][James Dennis]] was thinking of how to represent permissioning on a per-field basis for DictShield Documents.
+The idea for dictshield-views came from a discussion on brubeck-dev.
+James Dennis was thinking of how to represent permissioning on a per-field basis for DictShield Documents.
 The concept of whitelisting and blacklisting fields came up, which reminded me of data transformations provided by GWT's RequestFactory proxies.
 With these proxies, you can